 - 6. Apply insecticide as soon as the action threshold is reached.
 Threshold levels change and vary with individual states.
 Check with your local experts for current information. - 7.
 Use only recommended insecticides and follow label rates and application instructions.
 Coverage is critical.
 Best results are achieved when high volumes of water are used. - 8.
 If aphids are present in the upper canopy or grain panicle in sufficient numbers to produce honeydew, consider applying an insecticide in order to prevent potential issues with harvest.
-If a harvest-aid product is used, tank mixing with the insecticide has worked well when the sugarcane aphid is present. - 9.
-Avoid use of insecticides, especially pyrethroids, that are harmful to beneficial insects because they may result in sugarcane aphid numbers increasing rapidly.
+If a harvest-aid product is used, tank mixing with the insecticide has worked well when the sugarcane aphid is present. - Avoid use of insecticides, especially pyrethroids, that are harmful to beneficial insects because they may result in sugarcane aphid numbers increasing rapidly.

-Basic identification and threshold information is included for some of the other most troublesome insect pests in grain sorghum.
-Refer to regional extension publications or visit SorghumCheckoff.com for the most upto-date recommendations.
+Basic identification and threshold information is included below for some of the other most troublesome insect pests in grain sorghum.
+Refer to regional extension publications for the most up to date recommendations for these insects or visit SorghumCheckoff.com.